JackEd0/onepagers/README.md

 You can see the sites in its best form by using a server.
 A great example is the extension `Live Server` on Visual Studio Code.

+There is a second site that is a bit more simple and uses iframes, it can be found in `simpleuilibwithiframes` folder.

 ### Ideas

 - Generate a portfolio.